Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 | `Apples`  |
 | `Oranges` |

-The response we want to send back is:
+In response to the request we've discussed, we want the endpoint to return success for the status code, and a list of the books with a matching title.
+We can use `200 OK` for the response status code, and a JSON response body representing a list of books.

 | Response Status | Response Body                                            |
 | --------------- | -------------------------------------------------------- |
 | `200 OK`        | `[{"id": ..., "title": "Apples", "description": "..."}]` |

+Now that we have planned out these changes to our endpoint behavior, we can turn our attention to how to implement them.

-During this method, we will need to:
+Our endpoint will need to:

 1. Check if the HTTP method is `GET`
 1. Check if we have a query param for `title`
-1. If we have a `title` query param, retrieve all of the books from the db that match
+1. If we have a `title` query param, retrieve all of the books from the database that match, otherwise retrieve all books as usual
 1. Format the books data into the appropriate structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
 1. Send back a response

 ## Finding Books by Title: Pseudocode

-For this feature, we must return to our `GET` `"/books"` endpoint and re-work it.
+This endpoint uses the same path as our existing `/books` route that lists books.
+Recall that the `"/books"` part comes from the blueprint, so our route path is set to `""`.

 Let's look at this example pseudocode for one strategy: